Sirdsapes/osticket-prereqs/README.md

 -We then need to download VC_redist.x86.exe and install when complete.

 -Following that, we need to install MySQL 5.5.62 (mysql-5.5.62-win32.msi).
 Open the mysql file; do a Typical install.
 Launch the MySQL Server Instance Configuration Wizard.
-Click Standard Configuration; keep service name MySQL
+Click Standard Configuration; keep service name MySQL; set up a password and then click Execute.
 </p>
 <br />